Moving to Ireland from the UK 2026: Day-One Rights & Brexit Gotchas

 To apply for a PPS number:

-4. Bring evidence of why you need the number (job offer, college letter, etc.)
+4. Bring evidence of why you need the number — most commonly a job offer letter naming the employer and start date

 Healthcare in Ireland

-As a UK citizen living in Ireland, you can access the Irish healthcare system.
+As a UK citizen living in Ireland, you can access the Irish healthcare system on the same terms as Irish citizens under the CTA.
 You’ll need to:

-2. Apply for a medical card or GP visit card (if eligible)
+2. Apply for a medical card or GP visit card if your income qualifies

-3. Keep your European Health Insurance Card (EHIC) or UK Global Health Insurance Card (GHIC) for emergency cover
+3. Keep your UK Global Health Insurance Card (GHIC) or older EHIC for emergency cover during visits back to the UK

 Healthcare costs differ from the NHS: